Transverse Surgery on Knots in Contact 3-Manifolds: Fillability and Universal Tightness

 We know from Theorem~\ref{thm:monoid} that there are monoids in mapping class group for monodromies corresponding to the different fillability conditions listed above.
 If the model open books we constructed were weak (resp.\ strongly, Stein) fillable, then large enough positive surgeries on fibred knots supporting weakly (resp.\ strongly, Stein) fillable contact structures would be weakly (resp.\ strongly, Stein) fillable as well.
 We show that these open books are not weakly fillable, and hence not strongly or Stein fillable.
 Since these open books correspond to positive surgeries on the standard tight contact structures on connect sums of copies of $S^1 \times S^2$, which are Stein fillable, we see that no fillability condition on the original contact structure is enough by itself to guarantee fillability of the surgered manifold.

-We begin by noting that the binding of the genus $g$ open book with connected binding and trivial monodromy $(\Sigma_g^1,id_{\Sigma_g^1})$ is a transverse knot with $sl(K) = 2g-1$ (see Figure~\ref{fig:genus g trivial}).
+We begin by noting that the binding $K$ of the genus $g$ open book with connected binding and trivial monodromy $(\Sigma_g^1,id_{\Sigma_g^1})$ is a transverse knot in the contact structure supported by the open book with $sl(K) = 2g-1$ (see Figure~\ref{fig:genus g trivial}).
 By the discussion in the proof of Lemma~\ref{lem:model OBD HF}, inadmissible transverse surgery on $K$ is contactomorphic to positive contact surgery on the Legendrian knot $L$ in Figure~\ref{fig:legendrian}.
-Since by definition, fillability is preserved by contactomorphism, we just need to show that contact $(n-2g+1)$-surgery on $L$ is not weakly fillable.
+We will show that contact $(n-2g+1)$-surgery on $L$ is not weakly fillable for any odd integer $n \geq 2g$, and since fillability is preserved by contactomorphism, the same is true of inadmissible transverse $n$-surgery on $K$.
+This will be enough for us to conclude that inadmissible transverse $r$-surgery on $K$ is not weakly fillable for any rational $r> 0$.